-- 2.3.6.1 Planning authorities may only permit non-agricultural uses in prime agricultural areas for: - a) extraction of minerals, petroleum resources and mineral aggregate resources; or - b) limited non-residential uses, provided that all of the following are demonstrated:
+- 2.3.6.1 Planning authorities may only permit non-agricultural uses in prime agricultural areas for: - a) extraction of minerals, petroleum resources and mineral aggregate resources, in accordance with policies 2.4 and 2.5; or - b) limited non-residential uses, provided that all of the following are demonstrated: - 1. the land does not comprise a specialty crop area; - 2.
+The proposed use complies with the minimum distance separation formulae;

-- 1. the land does not comprise a specialty crop area; - 2. the proposed use complies with the minimum distance separation formulae; - 3. there is an identified need within the planning horizon provided for in policy 1.1.2 for additional land to accommodate the proposed use; and - 4. alternative locations have been evaluated, and - i. there are no reasonable alternative locations which avoid prime agricultural areas; and - ii. there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands. - 2.3.6.2 Impacts from any new or expanding non-agricultural uses on surrounding agricultural operations and lands are to be mitigated to the extent feasible.
+- 3. there is an identified need within the planning horizon provided for in policy 1.1.2 for additional land to be designated to accommodate the proposed use; and - 4. alternative locations have been evaluated, and - i. there are no reasonable alternative locations which avoid prime agricultural areas; and - ii. there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands. - 2.3.6.2 Impacts from any new or expanding non-agricultural uses on surrounding agricultural operations and lands are to be mitigated to the extent feasible.